About the foundation

 Institute for Neurosciences of Montpellier (INM)

-At the end of each year, 50% of all donations are allocated to the INM, one of France’s leading research centers dedicated to retinal degenerative diseases.
+At the end of each year, the majority of donations is allocated to the INM, one of France’s leading research centers dedicated to retinal degenerative diseases.

 Several expert teams are based at the INM, including those led by Prof. Vasiliki Kalatzis, Prof. Isabelle Meunier, and Béatrice Boquet.
 Their research is partly focused on the USH2A gene, which plays a major role in inherited retinal disorders such as Retinitis Pigmentosa and Usher Syndrome.